-A Gift Guide For Toys To Avoid This Holiday Season
+A Gift Guide for Toys to Avoid This Holiday Season

 According to the American Academy of Ophthalmology, here are a few toys to avoid this holiday season:

 - Avoid toys that shoot objects.
-This includes slingshots, dart guns, pellet guns, arrows, and water balloon launchers.
+This includes slingshots, dart guns, pellet guns, arrows, slingshots, and water balloon launchers.
 Closely supervise any child playing with such toys.

 - Avoid drones with spinning rotors.
 A drone offered this holiday to children age 12 and up has spinning rotor blades that move at high speed, posing a danger to eyes, fingers, and hair.

-- Avoiding high-powered laser pointers can cause permanent vision loss.
+- Avoid high-powered laser pointers can cause permanent vision loss.
 Though technically not a toy, some children use them to play “laser tag” or “flashlight tag.”
 Recent reports show that high-powered lasers (between 1500 and 6000 milliwatts) can cause permanent eye damage in children.

 - Avoid toy swords, sabers, or wands.